khaibaodai/Prompt-Optimizer/README.md

 │       └── script.js     # JavaScript functionality
 ├── templates/
 │   ├── base.html         # Base template with common elements
-│   ├── index.html        # Main application page
+│   ├── index.html        # Text prompt optimization page
+│   ├── image.html        # Image prompt optimization page
 │   └── partials/
-│       ├── header.html   # Header partial
+│       ├── header.html   # Header with navigation
 │       └── footer.html   # Footer partial
 ├── .env                  # Environment variables (not tracked in git) ├── requirements.txt      # Python dependencies
 └── README.md             # This file
 ```

+## Application Routes

+- `/` - Home route for text prompt optimization
+- `/image` - Route for image prompt optimization
+- `/reset_session` - Route to reset the user session

 ## Customizing the System Prompt

-You can customize how the AI optimizes prompts by modifying the `SYSTEM_INSTRUCTION` variable in `app.py`.
+You can customize how the AI optimizes prompts by modifying the `SYSTEM_INSTRUCTION` variable in the `helpers.py` file.

+## Style Categories for Image Prompts

+The application offers several style categories for image prompts:
+- Realistic
+- Cinematic
+- Anime
+- Digital Art
+- Oil Painting
+- Watercolor
+- Sketch
+- Cartoon

+You can modify these options by updating the `STYLES` list in `app.py`.

 ## Deployment